Whether you're looking to rent or own your next home, Kevin O'Leary says there's an easy way to determine how much you can afford to pay.

 "There's nothing wrong with buying a smaller home, living there for five years, selling it and buying a bigger home as your income goes up or you get married and you have two incomes," he says.

-Aspiring homeowners should also be conscious of the the 28/36 rule, which stipulates that your housing expenses shouldn't exceed 28% of your gross monthly income while your total debt, including and loans, shouldn't exceed 36% of your monthly income.
+Aspiring homeowners should also be conscious of the the 28/36 rule, which stipulates that your housing expenses shouldn't exceed 28% of your gross monthly income while your total debt, including credit cards and student loans, shouldn't exceed 36% of your monthly income.